 2. Cabbage Leaves

 I thought my grandmother was crazy when she told me I could relieve some of the discomfort of engorgement with cabbage leaves.
-Let me tell you — by day four of zero nursing, I was willing to try anything, even if it left me smelling like my aunt’s house on New Year’s Day.
+Let me tell you — by day four of zero nursing, I was willing to try anything — even if it left me smelling like my aunt’s house on New Year’s Day.

-Some steps to remember for this method:
+These are some steps to remember if you’re trying this method:

 - Refrigerate: Store your freshly washed leaves in the fridge until ready for use.